nuxt/framework/README.md

 ## 👀 Private beta

-We are currently in private beta in order to stabilize the framework before onboarding the whole community.
+We are currently in private beta in order to stabilize the framework before opening to the whole community.

-Our focus is currently on new projects made with Nuxt3 (not transitioning from Nuxt2 at the moment) as well as migrating modules to Nuxt3.

 Please take a look at the [main discussion](https://github.com/nuxt/framework/discussions/434) for further information.